terror/ai-experiments/README.md

-**ai-experiments** contain all of my one-off learnings / experiments in ML and similar.
+**ai-experiments** contains all of my one-off learnings in machine learning and similar subfields.

 ```bash
 poetry install